Alex-Inems/chefwars/README.md

 ## Features

-- **Authentication:** Users can register and log in via email/password or Google using Firebase.
 - **Responsive Design:** The platform is fully responsive and adapts to all screen sizes.
 - **Culinary Showcase:** Chefs can showcase their skills and compete with others.
 - **Elegant UI/UX:** Designed with Framer Motion and Next.js to provide an intuitive user experience.